digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/setup/ecs.md

   </div>

-## ToolJet
+## JumpStart

-Follow the steps below to deploy ToolJet on a ECS cluster.
+Follow the steps below to deploy JumpStart on a ECS cluster.

-1. Setup a PostgreSQL database ToolJet uses a postgres database as the persistent storage for storing data related to users and apps.
+1. Setup a PostgreSQL database JumpStart uses a postgres database as the persistent storage for storing data related to users and apps.
-2. Create a target group and an application load balancer to route traffic onto ToolJet containers.
+2. Create a target group and an application load balancer to route traffic onto JumpStart containers.
 You can [reference](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create-application-load-balancer.html) AWS docs to set it up.
-Please note that ToolJet server exposes `/api/health`, which you can configure for health checks.
+Please note that JumpStart server exposes `/api/health`, which you can configure for health checks.

-3. Create task definition for deploying ToolJet app as a service on your preconfigured cluster.
+3. Create task definition for deploying JumpStart app as a service on your preconfigured cluster.

   i.
 Select Fargate as launch type compatibility